tomgilder/routemaster/README.md

 I would love any feedback you have!
 Please create an issue for API feedback.

-Please don't report bugs yet; it's way too early.
-There are almost no tests, so there will be bugs 😁

 ## Design goals

 * Integrated: work with the Flutter Navigator 2.0 API, don't try to replace it.
 Try to have a very Flutter-like API.